This is How Scientists Have Bypassed The Aging Process

 Over the years, your body loses the ability to prevent diseases.
 The aging process is a key factor in this condition.
 However, is it always so?

-AMP-activated protein kinase (AMPK) is an enzyme in eukaryotic organisms that help in regulating cellular energy levels.
+AMP-activated protein kinase (AMPK) is an enzyme in eukaryotic organisms that helps regulate cellular energy levels.
 Low energy activates AMPK, which synthesizes ATP and by fatty acids increases the level of glucose.
 Fruit flies that own this gene live 30% longer.
 This gene extends its lifespan by an average of 6 to 8 weeks.
 It improves the quality of their life also.
 The Walker’s team discovered that fruit flies that live longer, were healthier.

 If a similar effect occurred in humans, it would mean slowing down the aging process and extending the lifespan by 24 years.